rticulus/papilion-courses/README.md

 #### User Stories

-- *"As a User I would like to know other customer experiences on this site"*
+- *"As a User I go on a lot of sites and I am overloaded with information and pop-ups trying to sell me other things I did not come looking for.
+Can you make your site simple and easy to access?”*

-- *"As a User and “”*
+- *"As a mobile-User sometimes I would like be able to go to the next page quicker by having the navigation accessible at all times”*

-- *"We are keen to get involved, but would like to contact someone via email to discuss in more depth"*
+- *”As a mother and User, I would like to stay on this site while I check your social medias on another tab…”*

 #### 1. Strategy